ajitrajasekharan/bert_pretrain_wrapper/README.md

 **(a) Corpus for vocabulary generation**

 > This step can be **skipped** if we want to retain numbers and non-english characters.
 We can directly use the corpus from step 1 for vocab gen in that case.Note numbers within token like cd20 will be preserved anyays.
 Filtering numbers is only useful for some domains to avoid a large number of years making way into the base vocab.
+Filtering non-english characters is prevent them from showing up in vocabulary.
+Note they will be replaced with [UNK] token any since the pretrained corpus *section b* has these tokens preserved anyway.

 *Example:*
 ```